joelklabo/SwiftTOON/docs/plan.md

 2. Profile the hottest parser path (maybe `parseListArray`, `buildValue`, or `parseInlineValue`) via Instruments or the tracker output.
 3. Apply the targeted optimization, rerun the benchmark + compare + artifact workflows, and update `docs/performance-tracking.md`.
 4. Commit + push the change plus the refreshed artifacts so the perf graph and badge update accordingly.

+> **Status:** Stage 8 is complete for this iteration: the parser now reserves `JSONObject` buffers, benchmarks publish `phase|…|duration` samples, and `Scripts/update-perf-artifacts.swift` renders both throughput and per-phase lines so the README graph surfaces each translation stage.
+The per-stage instrumentation lives alongside the usual MB/s numbers, and the next focus is Stage 9 (DocC + release documentation).

 Repeat this cycle so every MB/s gain becomes a commit that the performance graph can show.
 ## Success Criteria